 - prevent indoor air circulation,

-- avoid public places with no air circulation,
+- avoid public places with no air ventilation,

 - avoid crowds (social distance), and